 As a participant: We want you at Forum 2017!
 Through our dialogic model you will have opportunities to contribute your knowledge and experience to our interactive sessions.
 Please register here.

 As a volunteer: Volunteers are critical to the overall success of Global Learning Forum 2017 and will have opportunities to contribute to the operation of the event and take in content.
-Our volunteer program will be announced in the coming months; please sign up for volunteer program updates if you would like to be notified of opportunities.
+Our volunteer program is now closed.

 As a session leader/speaker/facilitator: Renewable Cities’ team is currently conducting research and interviews and will be curating Forum 2017 content throughout 2016 and 2017.
 Our goal is to create a dialogic, balanced, diverse, and impactful program.
 We currently are not accepting applications for speakers and thank you for your interest.